MahmoodSeoud/BachelorThesis/README.md

 - Livelock vs deadlock
 - Made a "protocol" to differentiate between reindeer communication and Santa communication because the handle action should be different in each case
 - Experiencing some deadlocks with the elves
-- Reading articles about some potenial algorithms to use for the elves
+- Reading articles about some potential algorithms to use for the elves

 ### Week 4: Redoing the implementation
-- I did draw the network diagram so that i copuld redo the entire problem.
+- I did draw the network diagram so that i could redo the entire problem.
 ![Initial Communication between the elves](./images/Elves_networking.png)
-- I have gone over to JSON dumps instead of sending bytes indivually since it scales better and I am more used to working with JSON
+- I have gone over to JSON dumps instead of sending bytes individually since it scales better and I am more used to working with JSON
 ![Extended Communication](./images/Elves network extended.png)
-- Right now i am sending signals to other elfs and separting the login in the requstHandler.
+- Right now I am sending signals to other elves and separating the login in the request handler.
 This may change in the future.
-- I have tried to do without statemachines, does not work
+- I have tried to do without state machines, does not work
-- Discovered the idea of using a statemachine to denote the current state of these processes.
-For instance, they could include more info in that feeler acknowledgement, such as what state they are currently in and they could consider themselves a chain root whenever they have enough potential other elves to start forming a chain with.
-This could be some flag saying what they're trying to do atm. (e.g. are they waiting for more elves, trying to form a chain, building toys etc).
+- Discovered the idea of using a state machine to denote the current state of these processes.
+For instance, they could include more info in that feeler acknowledgment, such as what state they are currently in.
+They could consider themselves a chain root whenever they have enough potential other elves to start forming a chain with.
+This could be some flag saying what they're trying to do atm. (e.g. are they waiting for more elves, trying to form a chain, building toys, etc).
 ![Elves state diagram](./images/Elves_state_diagram.png)

 ### Week 5: Paxos vs VR vs Raft
-- I am gonna rework large parts of the logics, and here i discovered two algorithms that could help me.
-Both of these algos are for getting processes over a distributed system to have consensus.
-Paxos is older one which is harder to implemenet and also is Viewstamped Replication (VR) [source](https://raft.github.io/raft.pdf), thus i am going for Raft! [source](https://raft.github.io)
+- I am gonna rework large parts of the logic, and here I discovered two algorithms that could help me.
+Both of these algorithms are for getting processes over a distributed system to have consensus.
+Paxos is an older one which is harder to implement and also is Viewstamped Replication [(VR)](https://raft.github.io/raft.pdf), thus I am going for [Raft!](https://raft.github.io)
 - I found a git [repo](https://github.com/bakwc/PySyncObj) that implements Raft!
 I am now reading up on this and how to call it.
-This lib gives you the possibilty of sharing classes on different servers.
+This lib gives you the possibility of sharing classes on different servers.
 - Useful enums to remember for this lib:
     ```py
     class _RAFT_STATE: